Nexmo/station/_documentation/en/messages/concepts/messages-api-sandbox.md

 3. Replace the value in the `to` field with your number (WhatsApp or Viber) or Recipient ID (Facebook Messenger) that is whitelisted in the sandbox.
 4. Save the file and run it.

-## WhatsApp Templates for use with Sandbox
+## WhatsApp Templates for use with the Messages API Sandbox

-At the moment the following WhatsApp templates can be used with the Sandbox:
+At the moment the following WhatsApp templates can be used with the Messages API Sandbox:

 Namespace | Name | Languages
 ----|----|----